Withdraws and Return of Title IV Funds Policy

-The Federal Return of Title IV Funds policy mandates that students receiving federal aid who officially or unofficially withdraw or receives all non-passing grades (F, U, W, I, IW, NR, NG) from all classes may only keep the financial aid they have "earned" up to the time of withdrawal.
-State and institutional programs may require similar treatment.
-Financial aid funds that were disbursed in excess of the amount “earned” must be repaid.
-Financial aid earned but not yet disbursed will be made available.
+The North Idaho College Financial Aid Office Federal Return of Title IV Funds Policy mandates that students receiving federal aid who officially or unofficially withdraw and/or completes with non-passing grades (F, U, W, I, IW, NR, NG) from all classes may only keep the financial aid they have "earned" up to the time of withdrawal.
+All withdraws and non-passing grades may also affect your Satisfactory Academic Progress for future semesters.

 If you complete 60% or less of the term prior to withdrawing, you may be required to repay a substantial portion of your federal financial aid.

-If you stop attending all classes during a semester or receive all F's or a combination of withdrawals (W) and F's (or U, I, IW, NR, and/or NG) and do not go through the college’s withdrawal process, you are treated as an “unofficial withdrawal”.
-At the end of each semester, NIC identifies all students who did not pass at least one class.
-NIC will work with departments and instructors to document your last date of attendance.
-Using that information, you will be reviewed under the Return of Title IV Funds calculation.
+At the end of each semester, the NIC Financial Aid Office identifies all students who did not pass at least one class.
+Our office will work with departments and instructors to document your last date of attendance.
+Using this information, you will be reviewed under the Return of Title IV Funds calculation.
 (Note: If you intend to stop attending all courses after the withdrawal deadline please notify the Financial Aid Office).

-You must be enrolled and billed for at least 12 credit hours in a semester to receive the amount of a full time Pell Grant awarded.
-If you are billed for fewer than 12 credit hours on the fourth day of the semester, the Pell Grant amount will be reduced according to your hours of registration: 3, 6 or 9 credits hours.
 If you never attend a course, an adjustment is made to your enrollment status at the end of the term and your Pell Grant is reduced appropriately.
-After the fourth day of the term, if you add or withdraw from a course there is no change to the Pell Grant Award.
+After the 100% refund date and disbursement, if you add a course there is no change to the Pell Grant award.

 The amount of earned financial aid is calculated on a daily basis from the first day of classes.
 The process uses calendar days rather than school days.